CzJLee/Blackjack/README.md

 - What is the ideal move in each hand value situation?
 - Does a change in shoe size change these probabilities?
 - How do I format the data to answer all of these questions?

+## Object Layout
+class Blackjack is considered the poker table.
+At this table exists the dealer, the players, the deck of cards, and the round that is being played.

+The table controls the deck of cards.

+The table controls the dealer.

+The players join the table.

+The Blackjack class can create a new Round instance.
+The table can pass cards to the players in the round.